itspriddle/ti-fighter/README.markdown

 # TiFighter

-TiFighter is a jQuery-like library for use with Titanium Mobile applications.
+TiFighter is a jQuery-like library designed to help you wage intergalactic war on your Titanium Mobile applications.

 ## Setup

+Copy `lib/ti-fighter.js` to your project, I usually keep it in `Resources/includes`.

-Include with `Ti.include('path/to/ti-fighter.js')` or copy it to your own script.
+Include with `Ti.include('path/to/ti-fighter.js')`.

-I suggest using git submodules in your app (because you're using git with your app, right?)

-    cd /path/to/app
-    mkdir vendor
-    git submodule add git://github.com/itspriddle/ti-fighter.git vendor/ti-fighter
-    git submoudle init
-    cd Resources
-    mkdir includes
-    cd includes
-    ln -s ../../vendor/ti-fighter/ti-fighter.js

 In app.js (or elsewhere):

     Ti.include('includes/ti-fighter.js');

+If you want `$`:

+    Ti.includes('includes/ti-fighter.js');
+    var $ = TiFighter;

 ## TiFighter Usage